1. About this policy

 2.4.
 For the purposes of this policy an alternative intervention is a method of maintaining contact with a business that doesn’t involve an inspection visit (e.g. letter to a business requesting a response and an update on their business activity; a telephone conversation with the business to update our records on any changes to their business activity).

 2.5.
-We will not undertake routine inspection of upper medium, lower medium and low risk premises unless intelligence suggests a need to visit the premises.
-High risk premises will receive a visit or (where high confidence in management control is demonstrated) an alternative intervention once every 12 months.
-We will only visit unrated premises if intelligence suggests they are highest risk.
+ECC policy is that we will not undertake routine inspection of upper medium, lower medium and low risk premises unless intelligence suggests a need to visit the premises.
+High risk premises that have low or very low confidence scores will receive a yearly inspection, those with a medium confidence score will receive an inspection every 2 years and those with high or very high confidence score will receive an inspection every 3 years.
+We will normally only visit premises without a risk rating if intelligence suggests a need.

 2.6.
 This policy has been developed having regard to the Food Law Code of Practice and the Feed Law Code of Practice published by the Food Standards Agency.
-The inspection policy outlined in 2.5 above does not directly follow the relevant risk assessment schemes in that there will be no inspection programme for medium risk premises (including upper medium and lower medium).
-It will therefore not be in full compliance with the Codes of Practice however we are confident that this approach is reasonable and pragmatic based on all factors including the resources available and the likelihood of non-compliance.
+The inspection policy outlined in 2.5 above does not directly follow the relevant risk assessment schemes in that there will be no inspection programme for medium risk premises (including upper medium and lower medium) and a graded approach to visit frequency for high risk premises.

 2.7.
-We will undertake inspection of premises storing more than 250kg NEC explosives and petroleum prior to the issue or renewal of their license.
+We will undertake intelligence led, risk based inspection of premises storing more than 250kg NEC explosives and petroleum prior to the issue or renewal of their licence.

 2.8.
-We will undertake an inspection of all massage establishments prior to the issue of the initial license.
+We will undertake intelligence led, risk based inspection of massage establishments prior to the issue of the initial licence.

 3.1.
 For the purposes of this policy, sampling includes the procurement for testing and analysis of any goods or services by ECC Trading Standards staff, whether formally (as prescribed by legislation or official guidance) or informally, to ascertain their compliance with any aspects of Trading Standards legislation.